Elvis Costello: 2010–present

-On 26 February 2012, Costello paid tribute to music legends Chuck Berry and Leonard Cohen, who were the recipients of the first annual PEN Awards for songwriting excellence, at the JFK Presidential Library, in Boston, Massachusetts.
+On 26 February 2012, Costello paid tribute to Chuck Berry and Leonard Cohen, who were the recipients of the first annual PEN Awards for songwriting excellence, at the JFK Presidential Library, in Boston, Massachusetts.
 In September 2013 Costello released Wise Up Ghost, a collaboration with the Roots.

 On 25 October 2013, Costello was awarded an Honorary Doctorate of Music from the New England Conservatory.

 In 2012, he played ukulele, mandolin, guitar and added backing vocals on Diana Krall's 11th studio album, Glad Rag Doll (as "Howard Coward").
 On 10 September 2013, he played during the Apple September 2013 Event after the introduction of iTunes Radio, iPhone 5C and 5S at Town Hall, at the Apple campus.

-On Gov't Mule's album Shout!, released in September 2013, he sang on the track "Funny Little Tragedy".
-In March 2014, Costello recorded Lost on the River: The New Basement Tapes with Rhiannon Giddens, Taylor Goldsmith, Jim James and Marcus Mumford.
-During the 2016 Detour, he performs with Larkin Poe.
+He sang on "Funny Little Tragedy" on Gov't Mule's album Shout!
+(2013).
+In March 2014, Costello recorded Lost on the River: The New Basement Tapes with Rhiannon Giddens, Taylor Goldsmith, Jim James, and Marcus Mumford.
+During the 2016 Detour, he performed with Larkin Poe.

-On 12 October 2018, Costello released his first studio album in five years, Look Now, recorded with The Imposters.
+Costello reunited with the Imposters to record Look Now (2018).
 The album features three songs co-written with Burt Bacharach, and one song co-written with Carole King.
 Costello wrote and produced a large majority of the album himself, with help from producer Sebastian Krys.
-On 26 January 2020, Look Now won the Grammy Award for Best Traditional Pop Vocal Album at the 62nd Grammy Awards.
+Look Now won the Grammy Award for Best Traditional Pop Vocal Album at the 62nd Grammy Awards.

 Costello was appointed Officer of the Order of the British Empire (OBE) in the 2019 Birthday Honours for services to music.

+He appeared in Ken Burns's documentary Country Music discussing his love of the genre.

-In 2021, Costello released Spanish Model, a remix of 1978's This Year's Model with Spanish lyrics.
+In 2021, Costello released Spanish Model, a remix of 1978's This Year's Model in Spanish.
 Singers from Spanish-speaking parts of the world, with help from Spanish-speaking songwriters, translated all 16 songs of the album into Spanish, with the new vocals set to the original recording and instrumentation by the Attractions.
 The singers included Juanes, Jorge Drexler, Luis Fonsi, Francisca Valenzuela, Fuego, Draco Rosa, and Fito Páez.